 At 6,300 feet in Newberry Crater, the Paulina Lake Lodge attracts new and return visitors to its winter wonderland.
 Cabins with kitchens and wood stoves allow comfortable and rustic winter escapes.
 Snowmobilers tour more than 150 miles of groomed trails, while cross-country skiers and snowshoers carve routes that circumnavigate the lake and lead to landmarks such as a hot springs, the sometimes-frozen Paulina Falls and Paulina Peak, with a view that stretches 100 miles on a clear day.
 “It’s peaceful,” co-owner Karen Brown says.
 “It’s got beautiful scenic areas to go see and travel to.
 You can leave from your cabin and go anywhere.”
 After you explore the prehistoric geology in an area named after a Northern Paiute leader, Chief Paulina, enjoy a meal at the restaurant, which is open Friday to Sunday.

 Central Oregon is home to a fleet of destination resorts that offer outdoor and indoor experiences.
-Sunriver Resort organizes a host of holiday activities during its Traditions celebration Nov.
-19 to Jan.
-1. Families and children can enjoy holiday fun such as creating winter keepsakes at Santa’s workshop, embarking on sleigh rides, being tucked in by an elf, building gingerbread houses and having brunch with Santa.
+Sunriver Resort organizes a host of holiday activities during its Traditions celebration mid-November through December.
+Families and children can enjoy holiday fun such as creating winter keepsakes at Santa’s workshop, embarking on sleigh rides, being tucked in by an elf, building gingerbread houses and having brunch with Santa.
 Adults can also take time for themselves at Sage Springs Spa, while the kids play at Fort Funnigan.
-An ice skating rink is close by at the Village at Sunriver, where outdoor equipment can be rented.
+An ice skating rink is close by at The Village at Sunriver, where outdoor equipment can be rented.
 Or venture 20 miles toward Mt.
 Bachelor for skiing, sled dog rides, snowshoeing and tubing.

 The Suttle Lodge